 When it comes to choosing university, you have media, internet, family and friends all wanting to tell what to look for and how.
 There are rankings of all kinds, family members that have gone to a specific school, friends of a friend that know all about that other college … So much information that goes in all directions.
 It is easy to get lost!

-If you are considering going to university, you have to make sure that you keep an open mind and that you put aside any stereotypes or preconceived notions.
+If you are considering going to university, you have to make sure that you keep an open mind and that you put aside any preconceived notions.

-To help you with this, here are a few myths that you may come across and that I think you should know about:
+Here are a few myths that you may come across and that I think might help:

 The quality of an institution is very difficult to assess and depends on many factors.
 Some institutions may be better than other in some areas, but worse than others in other areas.
 Also, if a university is well known, it doesn’t mean that lesser known institutions are not as good or even better.
 What you should really ask yourself is if a specific university is good for you.

 This is so not true!
 First of all, admission officers work so hard to find the students they will offer an admission to.
 Though your transcripts might be an important part of your application file, they don’t tell everything about you and officers know that very well.
 This is why you are asked to write an essay, to answer questions or maybe to have an interview with the officer.

 Secondly, there are other variables that might come into play and that have nothing to do with you, but with the politics of the institution.
 Things such the ratio of males and females, the number of international students, or of students of a certain country, ethnicity, etc…